lpetit/import_from_Manon/docs/source/results/correlation.rst

    * for each session individually

-To increase the contrast, the Pearson correlation coefficients are displayed in squared values (r^2).
+To increase the contrast, the Pearson correlation coefficients are displayed in squared values.

 Whole Average correlation